 In my view Liñán sits more at the conservative end, making work accessible to audiences by satisfying preconceived notions of what flamenco represents.
 As such, the prize-winning accolade does not rest on its groundbreaking choreographic standing or conceptual achievement.
 Instead it capitalises on a knowledge both culturally and socially embedded, which makes it connect more readily to audiences and especially those discerning critics in Spain.

-As a long-standing tradition the resonance of flamenco reigns supreme in a place like Jerez de la Frontera, defining many aspects of quotidian life.
-Officially named Cuidad de Flamenco (City of Flamenco), Jerez inaugurated its first official festival dedicated to the art from in 1997.
-As a festival it brings together amateur and professional, enthusiasts and aficionados on local, national and international spheres.
+As a long-standing tradition, the resonance of flamenco reigns supreme in a place like Jerez de la Frontera, defining many aspects of everyday life.
+Officially named Cuidad de Flamenco (City of Flamenco), Jerez inaugurated its first official festival dedicated to the art form in 1997.
+As a festival it brings together amateur and professional, enthusiasts and aficionados from local, national and international spheres.

 Dancers: Manuel Liñán, Manuel Betanzos, Jonatán Miro, Hugo López, Miguel Angel Heredia, Víctor Martin, and Daniel Ramos.

-Other male dancers including some prominent figures in flamenco such as Joaquin Cortéz, Marco Flores and David Romero have also worn a tail dress and managed it with equal precision.
-However the use of such objects traditionally associated with women and regardless of gender tend to end up being used in exactly the same way.
+Other male dancers, including some prominent figures in flamenco such as Joaquin Cortéz, Marco Flores and David Romero, have also worn tail dresses and managed it with equal precision.
+However the use of such objects traditionally associated with women and regardless of gender, tend to end up being used in exactly the same way.

-In an attempt to transcend the drag façade ¡VIVA! requires each performer to interrogate their practice in order to create an alter-flamenco drag performer.
+In an attempt to transcend the drag façade “¡VIVA!” requires each daner to interrogate their practice in order to create an alter-flamenco drag performer.
 While this is not a new persona in itself, there is a tension as each artist reaches in and tries to grapple with his or her own personal demons.
-Experiences of rejection, difference or marginalization, which have arisen through heteronormative codes in mainstream society act as a primary vehicle.
+Experiences of rejection, difference or marginalization, which have arisen through heteronormative codes in mainstream society, act as a primary vehicle.

 By Tomas Arroquero | 16th April 2020

-As flamenco dancers we concern ourselves firstly with form and the practice of repeating measured sequences with musical accompaniment.
-Only through experience do we encounter stories about different song forms, which further our knowledge and deepen our relationship to the art form.
+As flamenco dancers, we concern ourselves firstly with form and the practice of repeating measured sequences with musical accompaniment.
+Only through experience do we encounter stories about different song forms, which furthers our knowledge and deepens our relationship to the art form.

 By Tomas Arroquero | 5th January 2020

-Figgis captures a moment in flamenco’s history and manages to convey a key quality through the poetry and imagery of flamenco.
-Like a fly-on-the-wall documentary the film records realistically the labour of the rehearsal process.
+Figgis captures a moment in flamenco’s history and manages to convey a key quality through its poetry and imagery.
+Like a fly-on-the-wall documentary, the film records realistically the labour of the rehearsal process.
 Both Yerbabuena and Baras grapple to convey their intentions to musicians and other dancers steeped in the same discipline.
 Beyond translation these ideas alter the relationship between steps and their traditional arrangements.

-The space these artists create while still maintaining orthodox forms of behavior – as flamencos and as women in flamenco – empowers the next generation to take more risk.
+The space these artists create while still maintaining orthodox forms of behavior – as flamencos and as women in flamenco – empowers the next generation to take more risks.